Ivenyang/cocos-docs/manual/framework/html5/input/eventManager/en.md

 	cc.eventManager.addListener(listener1.clone(), sprite3);
 ```

 **cc.eventManager** is a singleton object in Cocos2d-html5.
-You can use it manage the dispatch situation of all events.
+You can use it to manage the dispatching state of all events.
 You can add listener to cc.eventManager through `addListener`,  `addListener` supports two parameters: `listener` and `nodeOrPriority`, if `nodeOrPriority` is a cc.Node or cc.Node's subclass object, it will add `listener` as SceneGraphPriority, and if `nodeOrPriority` is number value, it will add `listener` as FixedPriority.

 *Note:* In the example above, we use the `clone()` method in the second and third calls to `addListener`.
 This is because each event listener can be added only once.
 The methods `addListener` set a registration flag on the event listener, and won't add the event listener again if the flag is already set.